rnapoles/trunk-qooxdoo-contrib-code/trunk/qooxdoo-contrib/RpcPerl/trunk/README.txt

 Release Notes
 -------------
+?   - added new Qooxdoo::SessionLite module to use as a replacement for
+      CGI::Session.
+For file based sessions it has the advantage that it is resistante against race conditions of multiple instances of the script modifying the stored data.

-?   - Compatibility with JSON-2.07 module  (patch by Niko Tyni)
-      all new Testsuite (patch by Niko Tyni)
+    - Compatibility with JSON-2.07 module  (patch by Niko Tyni) all new Testsuite (patch by Niko Tyni)

     - Do not exit from JSONRPC after sending an Error.
 Just return